aktin/docker-aktin-dwh/README.md

 If valid, you’ll see output confirming the signature and the trusted GitHub repo.
 For more information, refer to the [official Documentation](https://docs.sigstore.dev/cosign/verifying/verify/).

+Alternatively, you can verify the digest online using the [Rekor Web UI](https://search.sigstore.dev/).

 ### Running Multiple AKTIN Instances on the Same Server

 To run multiple AKTIN instances on the same server, place instances of `compose.yml` in separate folders and assign unique ports per instance (`HTTP_PORT`).
 Docker Compose will automatically use the folder name as the project name, isolating container names, networks, and volumes.
 You can configure the individual instances using `.env` files: